Shashank-singh1/daily-reflection-tree-agent/README.md

+# Daily Reflection Tree Agent

+A deterministic end-of-day reflection system built using a structured decision tree and a standalone web-based AI agent.

+### Key Highlights
+- 37-node decision tree across 3 psychological axes
+- Fully deterministic (same input → same output)
+- No LLM calls at runtime → zero hallucination risk
+- Built for real user reflection, not just evaluation

+# Why this is different

+- Most AI agents rely on LLMs → this system avoids them entirely
+- Reflection is created *during questions*, not just at the end
+- Branching adapts to user state (good day vs bad day)
-# Daily Reflection Tree — Submission
+- Designed with behavioral psychology, not just logic# Daily Reflection Tree — Submission

+## How to test (30 seconds)

+1. Open `agent/index.html`
+2. Click through the reflection
+3. Notice:
+   - No randomness
+   - Deterministic branching
+   - Personalized summary based on answers

-## DT Fellowship Assignment | DeepThought Growth Teams
+# DT Fellowship Assignment | DeepThought Growth Teams

 ---